createshift/fe-developer-tech-test-2024/README.md

-# ProdPad UI Developer Pair Programming Exercise
+# ProdPad FE Developer Pair Programming Exercise

 Hey!
-Welcome to the ProdPad UI developer pair programming exercise.
+Welcome to the ProdPad FE Developer pair programming exercise.

 In this task, we will refactor and improve a simple Vue application — adding some styles based on an existing design system, constructing some new components to help break up the code, and improving the overall accessibility and semantics of the project's HTML.